mus2711/TijeraFoodInsecurity/README.md

 Setup postgresql

 Go to pgAdmin
-Create a database called `tijera`:
+Create a server called `tijera`, (if it does not let you set the password as 'postgres', then set it to something different, then in the top bar go to 'Object' -> 'Change Password' and change it to 'postgres'.) then create a database called `tijera`:

 <p align="center">
  <img height="400px" src="https://github.com/mus2711/tijera_dev_master/blob/main/assets/Screenshot%202022-02-20%20at%2015.05.28.png">